 - See MAP of free and low-cost food sites in Contra Costa County.
 Enter your address to find locations near you.

-- Contra Costa County Passes Ordinance for Eviction Protection and Rent Freeze to Provide Additional Protections for certain residential tenants through January 31, 2021 and certain commercial tenants through November 30, 2020.
+- Contra Costa County Passes Ordinance to Extend Eviction Protection and Rent Freeze.
 See Press Release (PDF).
-See Urgency Ordinance No. 2020-26 (PDF).
-Visit Eviction and Rent Freeze Ordinance FAQs webpage.
+Visit Eviction and Rent Freeze Ordinance FAQs and Resources webpage.

 - For COVID-19 information and service updates to CalWORKS, CalFresh, or Medi-Cal, visit Employment & Human Services.
 For social services, visit EHSD.org.